The ‘What Can I Do?’ Series

 How Is This Series Organized?

-The Framework: Name, Witness, Act
+The Framework: Name, Reflect, Act

 Why Multiple Perspectives?